 When do we celebrate?

-The celebrations start on December 1&2 with the Escalade run (followed by a candlelight parade in the evening).
-From 7 to 9 December, in the Old Town of Geneva, volunteer actors from the historical reconstruction group “La Compagnie 1602” perform scenes from the daily life of Geneva at the end of the 16th century.
-Sunday, December 9 it’s the time for the traditional Escalade parade (approx. 800 volunteers on horse and foot).
+The celebrations start on December 3 & 4 with the Escalade run (followed by a candlelight parade in the evening).
+From 9 to 11 December, in the Old Town of Geneva, volunteer actors from the historical reconstruction group “La Compagnie 1602” will perform scenes from the daily life of Geneva at the end of the 16th century.
+It all ends with the traditional Escalade parade (approx. 800 volunteers on horse and foot).
 Visit this website for more details.

 Running – a marathon again?

-The legend has it that the Mere Royaume (wife of Pierre Royuame and mother to 14, bless her, children), was cooking when she saw the troops approaching the La Monnaie gate, where the family lived.
-She had opened the window and poured the boiling soup on the attackers, and then also threw the heavy cauldron their way.
+The legend has it that the Mere Royaume (wife of Pierre Royuame and mother to 14, bless her), was cooking late at night when she saw the troops approaching the La Monnaie gate, where the family lived.
+She had opened the window and poured the boiling soup on the attackers, and then also threw the heavy cauldron (fr. marmite) their way.
+This woke everybody up, so thanks to her Geneva was saved.

-To commemorate this legendary/urban myth, somewhere at the end of the XIX century Geneva started making chocolate cauldrons filled with marzipan veggies.
-Oh, and by the cauldron, I mean “la marmite”.
+To commemorate this story, somewhere at the end of the XIX century Geneva started making chocolate cauldrons filled with marzipan veggies.

-To smash it, take the youngest and the oldest person in the room to smash the marmite together while saying “Ainsi périrent les ennemis de la République!”
+Here’s how you eat this desert.
+It need to be smashed by the youngest and the oldest person in the room holidng their hands.
+While destroying the couldron they need to say: “Ainsi périrent les ennemis de la République!”
 (Eng.
 Thus perished the enemies of the Republic!).

-There is another song for Escalade: “Cé qu’è lainô” (meaning “He who is above”), and that is not any song but the Geneva anthem that tells the Escalade story.
+There is another song for Escalade: “Cé qu’è lainô” (meaning “He who is above”), and that is not any song but the Geneva anthem that also tells the story of Escalade.